 Melanie is driven by the exciting results immersive simulation education can achieve for professionals working in the healthcare arena.

 As Mater Education Director Simulation she oversees governance of a suite of structured simulation-based education programs.
 These simulation activities are delivered both within the simulation centre and on-site across Mater’s hospitals.

 Melanie’s journey in simulation education began at grass roots level as the scope of her work as a critical care nurse broadened to include educator-style roles.
 She joined Mater Education in 2006.

 Melanie is currently undertaking a PhD in healthcare communication, where she is exploring how healthcare clinicians receive messages in a ‘speaking up’ context and ways in which this can be enhanced to improve interprofessional communication and ultimately patient safety.

 In 2016-2017 she was the Chair of the Australian Society for Simulation in Healthcare (ASSH), the peak body of healthcare simulation in Australia.

 - Graduate Certificate of Education (Leadership and Management)

-- Institute for Medical Simulation faculty
+- Institute for Medical Simulation faculty, Center for Medical Simulation

 - Completed the Evidence in Practice Clinical Fellowship Program through the Mater Evidence in Practice Unit